soyounglee/so-simple-theme/research.md

 ### NPI licensing
 [**Publication**]
 * Yun, Jiwon, **So Young Lee** and John Drury.
 2017.
 Negative polarity illusion in Korean.
-The proceeding of WAFL 13.
+Proceedings of WAFL 13.
 (In Press)

 [**Presentation**]
 * Mar 2018.&nbsp;&nbsp; **So Young Lee**, Aydogan Yanilmaz, Jiwon Yun, John Drury.
 The processing of Turkish and Korean NPI licensing and intrusion.
 31th Annual CUNY Conference on Human Sentence Processing, University of California, Davis.